wmgeolab/gbDocs/docs/docs/20-research-and-sourcing/source-discovery-strategies.md

 After all of these requirements are met, then the shapefile should be downloaded and verified for complete accuracy.

-4. ## What do we require when documenting the source
+## 4. What do we require when documenting the source

 When documenting the source, the meta data must be accurately filled out and placed in the zip file so others can access it.

+[This page describes what must be included in the `meta.txt` file](https://wmgeolab.github.io/gbDocs/10-workflow-overview/deliverables-and-artifacts/), specifically under the meta data file in the Output section.

+Here is an example using Angola ADM0.

 ```
 Boundary Representative of Year: 2021